-Sport psychologists often study the impact of human arousal (energy) on athletic skill acquisition, development, and performance.
+Sport psychologists often study the impact of human arousal (energy) on athletic skill acquisition, development, and sport performance.
 General findings reveal there is, in fact, an optimal arousal level (known by athletes as the “zone,” and sport psychologists as flow).
 Finding the optimal arousal level, however, is an individual pursuit that is unique to each athlete.

 When thinking about arousal you might first envision a continuum, where on one side is low arousal and the other side high arousal.
 When we are in a low arousal state we are very relaxed, our focus is loose and wide, and our reactions are slower.
 Conversely, when we are in a high arousal state (like when we hear a fire alarm), our anxiety often spikes, and can actually interfere with the mind-body synchrony needed for effortless muscle-memory movement.
 Neither low or high arousal is ideal when it comes to optimal performances in sport, so the key for athletes is to learn how to control and regulate arousal.